ardata-fr/mschart/cran-comments.md

 ## Test environments

-- local OS X install (R 3.6.0)
+- local OS X install (R 4.0.2)
+- ubuntu 16.04 (release)
-- ubuntu 14.04 (on travis-ci with older, release and devel)
+- macOS (release and devel)
-- winbuilder (older, release and devel)
+- winbuilder (with release and devel)

 ## R CMD check results

 There were no ERROR, WARNING or NOTE.